 During the reign of Akbar, the jagirs were carefully assessed.
 This was done to ensure that their revenues were roughly equal to the salary of mansabdar.
 But during Aurangzeb's reign, the actual revenue was less than the granted sum.
 The number of mansabdars increased exponentially.
 This meant they had to wait for long before they received a jagir.
 There was shortage of number of jagirs.
 As a result, many jagirdars tried to extract maximum possible revenue from their jagirs.
 Aurangzeb was unable to control these developmens and hence the peasants suffered a lot during the last years of his reign.

-Tax on the produce of peasantry was the main income of the Mughal rulers.
+Tax on the produce of peasantry was the main income for the Mughal rulers.
 Taxes were paid through the rural elites in most places.
 Rural elites included the headman or the local chieftain.
-The Mughals used one term – zamindars for referring to all intermediaries, whether they were local headmen of villages or powerful chieftains.
+The Mughals used one term zamindars for referring to all intermediaries, whether they were local headmen of villages or powerful chieftains.

-Financial Aspects: Todar Mal was Akbar’s revenue minister.
+Financial Aspects: Todar Mal was Akbar's revenue minister.
 He carried out a careful survey of crop yields, prices and areas cultivated for a 10-year period i.e. from 1570 to 1580.
 Based on this data, tax was fixed on each crop in cash.
 Each province was divided into revenue circles.
 Each circle had its own schedule of revenue rates for individual crops.
 This revenue system was called zabt.
 It was prevalent in the areas where Mughal administrators could survey the land and keep very careful accounts.
-But it was not possible in provinces; such as Gujarat and Bengal.
+But it was not possible in provinces, such as Gujarat and Bengal.
 The zamidars exercised great deal of power in some areas.
 Their exploitation by Mughal administrators forced them to rebel against it.
 These revolts collectively by zamindars and peasants challenged the stability of the empire from the end of the 17th century.

 Abul Fazl wrote a book titled Akbar Nama.
 Its last volume is called the Ain-i-Akbari.
 It contains elaborate discussion of the broad features of administration laid down by Akbar.
 According to Abul Fazl the empire was divided into provinces called subas-

-The subadar was supported by ‘other officers’ for the maintenance of peace and order.
-The ‘other officers’ included:
+The subadar was supported by other officers for the maintenance of peace and order.
+The other officers included:

 Abul Fazl was Akbar's close friend and courtier.
 He was given the responsibility of writing the history of his reign.
 He wrote a three-volume history of his reign titled Akbar Nama.